qwwww-dot/IrisClientAPI-cpp/README.md

 # IrisCPP Client API

 A C++ client library for interacting with the Iris API.
-This is a C++ =library for IrisClientAPI.
+This is a C++ library for IrisClientAPI.

 ## Requirements